vefunder/protocol-research-review/articles/multichain/multichain.md

 In conclusion, users have to rely on the reputation of the node operators.
 A list of all nodes is public on the Multichain [website](https://scan.multichain.org/#/network).
 Many are part of the team, which is mostly doxxed.
 From the perspective of Curve, the risk is reduced to the weekly CRV gauge rewards.

+## anySwap Risk to Curve Governance

+Curve is rather limited in its cross-chain governance features, including ramping A, changing fees, eventually being able to modify ema params, gauge ownership, implementations etc. While anySwap could be employed to enable such governance features (and indeed these are features Curve will require to be a truly cross-chain platform), it is not advisable to do so.
+Where anySwap has been integrated, for cross-chain rewards boosting, the risk is siloed by the limited number of CRV bridged each week.
+In the worst case, a bad blockhash could give someone 100% boosted CRV for a short duration, but all other pool behaviors would be unaffected.
+The Curve team and LlamaRisk agree that the security guaruntees of anySwap are not sufficient to allow it unbridled custody of Curve's governance across all chains.
+(Thanks to Curve dev @Skellet0r for his perspective on this subject)

 # Discussion